 - Leading an Events Team

 - LinkedIn’s Top 10 Buzzwords: What Do They Mean for You?

 Successfully connecting people, business and technology.
 Microsoft Certified Trainer, Productivity Coach

-Melissa Esquibel was in the thick of early business technology innovation when hardware and systems were kept in a virtual black box, and IT gatekeepers doled out functionality within a rigid systems architecture.
-Now, in the present, where end-users know how to access the power of technology independently and according to the agile timelines they need, this push and pull has created quite a mess in many organizations.
+Melissa Esquibel, Microsoft Certified Trainer with over 30 years in business application technology, was in the thick of early business technology innovation when hardware and systems were kept in a virtual black box, and IT gatekeepers doled out functionality within a rigid systems architecture.
+Now, in the present, where end-users know how to access the power of technology independently and according to the agile timelines they need, training has changed shape.

-With her unique experience as the conduit between the gatekeepers and the gate stormers, she offers her unique perspective as “bridge builder” to you.
-Her sense of humor and common sense approach will engage your team and produce results you can take to the bank in real world time savings and effective use of your organization’s resources.
-She brings out the best in people, coaxing out meaningful collaboration and impactful solutions.
+Beyond simple “how to” training, she empowers people to find real solutions with their productivity tools.
+Her sense of humor and common-sense approach will engage your team and produce results you can take to the bank in real world time savings and effective use of your organization’s resources.

 Outlook Inbox Management for Email Hoarders